-The companion PUD rezoning will be submitted with the adoption round of this land use application and will provide an opportunity for innovative site planning and development strategies that will include a more detailed proposal for the site, consistent with the proposed change to the LDR land use category in this area fulfilling FLUE Policy 1.1.
+The companion PUD rezoning has been submitted with the adoption round of this land use application and provides an opportunity for innovative site planning and development strategies, consistent with the proposed change to the LDR land use category in this area fulfilling FLUE Policy 1.1.
 9.

 The application was routed to JEA for evaluation in accordance with the land use amendment impact assessment guidelines.
 JEA provided an assessment showing the change in water and sewer demand based on the potential impacts of the proposed land use change.
 The analysis is attached to the end of the report.
 According to the application, it is the intent of the applicant to serve the development with JEA central water and sewer.
 Providing consistency with FLUE Policy 1.2.8.
 The applicant has provided a JEA availability letter, dated August 5, 2024.
 The letter provides that there are two potable water connection points.
 One is an existing 8-inch water main along Branan Field Road.
-There is also a 20-inch water main on Cecil Connector Road and the Branan Field Road intersection.
+There is also a 20-inch water main on Cecil Connector Road and the Branen Field Road intersection.
 Concerning sewer connection, there is an existing 8-inch force main on Cecil Connector Road at the Branan Field Road intersection.
 The letter provides that the existing 4-inch force main along Branan Field Road does not have capacity for the development therefore it will need to be replaced with 6-inch minimum force main.